Ctn3m0/Gama-project/README.md

 Student name: Ta Quang Hieu
 ID: M22ICT002

-Status: I don't know how to dodge the obstacle, the code has been writen in the TestModel file
+Status 26/01/2024: I don't know how to dodge the obstacle, the code has been writen in the TestModel file

+Status 27/01/2024: I'm still struggling with the obstacle :(